ga-wdi-boston/http-study/README.md

 By the end of this, developers should be able to:

--   Diagram the request-response flow between a client and server
+-   Diagram the request-response flow between a client and server.
--   Identify the different parts of a Universal Resource Location (URL)
+-   Identify the different parts of a Universal Resource Location (URL).
--   Identify the different parts of a request
+-   Identify the different parts of a request.
--   Identify the different parts of a response
+-   Identify the different parts of a response.
--   Make web request outside the browser using `curl`
+-   Make web requests outside of the browser using `curl`.

 ## Instructions